Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 ## Overview

-A merchant may need to send the cardholder address in the transaction request for specific alternative payment methods or relevant for fraud prevention purpose.
-They can include billing and shipping information in the request by using the following fields.
+A merchant may need to send the customer's address in the transaction request for specific alternative payment methods or relevant for fraud prevention purpose.
+The merchant can include the `billingAddress` and `shippingAddress` information in the request by using the following fields.

 ---